Skip to main content

 Human Epidermal Keratinocytes from Patients with Skin Disease

 On a case-by-case basis, the core isolates and amplifies human keratinocytes from biopsies of adults, including patients diagnosed with various skin diseases.
 The availability depends on consent to biopsy; utilization of the disease-specific keratinocytes for research requires IRB-approval.
-Cells are supplied at a low passage number on a fibroblast-feeder layer culture system or as frozen ampoules.
+Cells are supplied at a low passage number on a fibroblast-feeder layer culture system or as frozen vials.
 Limited numbers of frozen ampoules generated from previously acquired patient material with certain diseases may be available on request.

 Human Dermal Fibroblasts